 They sleep a maximum of eight people between a king-size bed, two queen-size beds, and a sofa bed (a leatherette).
 There are also plenty of storage areas tucked away throughout the entire motorhome.
 The kitchen is all state-of-the-art, reminding you very much of what you’d find in an extremely high-end motorhome.

-The interior of the toy hauling motorhome is luxurious to boot (and the outside looks pretty great too).
+The interior of the toy hauler motorhome is luxurious to boot (and the outside looks pretty great too).
 It comes with glazed wood floors and polished countertops as well as nickel finished hardware throughout the vehicle.
-The accommodations inside are second to none; five TVs, reading table, built-in 4G hotspots, Wi-Fi, DVD and Blu-ray players, stereo, and much more.
+The accommodations inside are second to none; five TVs, a reading table, built-in 4G hotspots, Wi-Fi, DVD, and Blu-ray players, stereo, and much more.

-The Newmar Canyon Star 3927 is another excellent motorhome that comes with a toy hauler.
+The Newmar Canyon Star 3927 is another excellent motorhome with garage.
 Just as the first choice on our list was chosen in part due to its luxurious nature, the Newmar Canyon Star 3927 was selected for many of the same reasons, including that it’s designed for heavy-duty usages as well as being a luxurious motorhome with a toy hauler in general.

-If you’re searching for a great motorhome with a toy hauler, that’s genuinely comfortable, accomodating in all the right areas, and easy to operate, you may have hit pay-dirt with the Newmar Canyon Star 3927.
+If you’re searching for a great toy hauler motorhome that’s genuinely comfortable, accommodating in all the right areas, and easy to operate, you may have hit pay-dirt with the Newmar Canyon Star 3927.
 It comes with an 8 ft. wide by 10 ft. long toy-hauling garage space.
 Its payload capacity is approximately 4375 lbs.

 The outside of the motorhome and the front cap are protected by high-end paint and finish.
 This includes Full-Paint Masterpiece Finish, clear coat finish, and DuraShield Protection as well.
 That means the exterior will preserve its quality and aesthetic value far longer than other motorhomes and RVs.

-Even more, the inside of the Newmar Canyon Star 3927 is just as impressive as the outside.
-Facilities of the motorhome include everything you’d expect in a high-end coach or hotel room; LED TVs, DVD players, BOSE stereo equipment, cutting-edge kitchen-space (including appliances), comfortable toilet, and much more.
+Even more, the inside of the Newmar Canyon Star 3927 toy hauler motorhome is just as impressive as the outside.
+Facilities of the motorhome include everything you’d expect in a high-end coach or hotel room; LED TVs, DVD players, BOSE stereo equipment, cutting-edge kitchen space (including appliances), a comfortable toilet, and much more.